Costly Hiring Mistakes and How to Avoid Them

 Time

 When you make a hiring mistake, time is not your friend.
-The clock keeps ticking regardless of whether the job is getting done properly; if not, it can result in missed deadlines and extended project timelines.
+The clock keeps ticking regardless of whether the job is getting done correctly; if not, it can result in missed deadlines and extended project timelines.

 Labor